elinamueller/FictionalHotelPage/README.md

 # FictionalHotelPage
-Attempts in creating 80s inspired minimalist hotel page with a main page and a "book a room" page.
+Attempts in creating a simple minimalist hotel page with a main page, "about us" and a "book a room" page.
+It has a functionality to switch to dark mode.